mvolkmann/blog/src/web-dev-tips.md

 - `grid-template-areas`

-  This gives names to collections of grid cells, allowing them to span multiple columns and rows.
+  This specifies the grid cells that will be occupied by each named area, allowing them to span multiple columns and rows.
-  Child elements then assign themselves to the grid names using the `grid-area` CSS property.
+  Child elements must assign themselves to the grid names using the `grid-area` CSS property.

   For example, the following describes the layout of a container that has a header across the top, a footer across the bottom, and a left nav followed by a main area in the center.